 Honestly, I’m not the biggest fan of bitter melon.
 But my family enjoys them a lot.
 That’s why I wanted to try growing some in my container garden.

-You can grow bitter melon in a pot but since they are a vining plant you need at least a 5-gallon container.
-You’ll also need to provide them support using a trellis so the vines can grow vertically and develop the 4-6 inches long fruit.
-And you need to provide at least 6 hours of sunlight.
+You can grow bitter melon in a pot that is at least 12 inches in size or a 5 gallon container.
+You’ll need to provide support to the bitter melon plant using a trellis so the vines grow vertically and develop bitter melons.
+Place the pot in a location that gets 6-8 hours of direct sunlight.

 There’s a lot more you need to understand when trying to grow bitter melon in a pot.
 But I have you covered with my post below.

-When is the best time to plant bitter melon?
+1. Pick the best time to plant bitter melon

 The best time to grow bitter melon is in the spring/summer when the temperature is at least 70 degrees Fahrenheit.
 The plant needs a warm temperature to germinate and grow well.
 If the climate is too cold or too hot, it will not grow.